MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-deployment-scenarios-and-tools.md

 - Poor performance on ROM initialization
 - MBR maximum bootable disk size of 2.2 TB

-As the replacement to BIOS, UEFI has many features that Windows uses.
+As the replacement to BIOS, UEFI has many features BIOS doesn't have.
+Windows can take advantage of many of these UEFI features.
 UEFI has the following features not available in BIOS:

-- **Support for large disks** - UEFI requires a GUID Partition Table (GPT) based disk GPT supports can support disks up to approximately 16.8 million TB in disk size and more than 100 primary disks.
+- **Support for large disks** - UEFI requires a GUID Partition Table (GPT) based disk.
+GPT can support disks up to approximately 16.8 million TB in disk size.
+GPT also supports more than 100 primary disks.

-- **Faster boot time** - UEFI replaces interrupt call INT 13h that is available BIOS, improving boot time, especially when resuming from hibernate.
+- **Faster boot time** - UEFI replaces BIOS interrupt call INT 13h, improving boot time, especially when resuming from hibernate.

 - **Multicast deployment** - UEFI firmware can use multicast directly when it boots up.
 With solutions such as WDS and Microsoft Configuration Manager, multicast support is only available by first booting into Windows PE.
 With UEFI, multicast can run directly from UEFI.

 - **Compatibility with earlier BIOS** - Older devices with UEFI had a UEFI implementation that included a compatibility support module (CSM) that emulates BIOS.
-Due to the current wide support of UEFI, modern devices don't have CSM and therefore aren't backward compatible with BIOS.
-For example, Windows 11 only supports modern devices since it doesn't support BIOS and only supports UEFI.
+However, due to the current wide support of UEFI, modern devices generally don't have a CSM and therefore aren't backward compatible with BIOS.
+For example, Windows 11 and newer doesn't support BIOS so therefore only runs on modern devices that have UEFI.

 - **CPU-independent architecture** - BIOS can run both 32-bit and 64-bit versions of firmware.
 However, all firmware device drivers on BIOS systems must be 16-bit.
 This limitation affects performance and only 64 KB of memory can be addressed.
 UEFI removes these limitations.

 - **CPU-independent drivers** - On BIOS systems, PCI add-on cards must include a ROM that contains a separate driver for all supported CPU architectures.
 This limitation isn't needed for UEFI because UEFI has the ability to use EFI Byte Code (EBC) images.
 EBC images allow for a processor-independent device driver environment.

 - **Flexible pre-operating system environment** - UEFI supports UEFI application that can run before the OS is loaded.
-UEFI applications allow many additional features such as diagnostics, automatic repairs, and call home to report errors.
+UEFI applications allow many additional features such as diagnostics, automatic repairs, and the ability to call home to report errors.

 - **Secure boot** - Currently supported versions of Windows use the UEFI firmware validation process, called [secure boot](/windows-hardware/design/device-experiences/oem-secure-boot).
 When secure boot is used, UEFI ensures that it launches only a verified operating system loader and that malware can't switch the boot loader.